sammynave/startup/README.md

 You'll also need to create an `Env Group` to store the env `PUBLIC_FAKTORY_URL` since that's used in the app.
 If you don't need the worker, you can delete the example route `src/routes/app/example-background-job` and skip this step

 See the [Render docs](https://render.com/docs/blueprint-spec) for more info

+# Integrated websockets server

+This repo contains an example (`/src/routes/app/websocket-example` -> `http://localhost:5173/app/websocket-example`) of how to setup websockets on the same port in the same process as the svelte server. (taken from this repo)[https://github.com/suhaildawood/SvelteKit-integrated-WebSocket].

+Key files:

+-  `prod-server.ts` - this is how you'll start your prod server (see `render.yaml`)
+-  `vite.config.ts` - here we create a small plugin to insert the websocket server at `/websocket` path for the dev and preview servers (`configureServer` and `configurePreviewServer`)
+-  `src/lib/server/websockets/utils.ts` - this file contains the functions that create the server (`createWSSGlobalInstance`) and host it (`onHttpServerUpgrade`) referenced in the step above.
+This technique relies on attaching the websocket server to the global state.
+This file also has two utility functions to help out when getting and setting the websocket server: `getWss` and `setWss`
+-  `src/hooks.server.ts` - this file initializes our websocket server and adds a reference to it to `locals`. this way we can trigger events from other places in our Svelte server, for example, the default action in `src/routes/app/websocket-example/+page.server.ts`.
+Here we're grabbing the server (`wss`) off of the `event.locals` object and then triggering a reload for all of our connected clients.

+Example files that make use of this setup:

+`src/lib/server/websockets` - this directory contains an example of how one might implement a chat room example and a "presence" example (i.e. who else is here?).

+- `handler.ts` - this file is responsible for setting up client connections. it handles session auth (via `Lucia`) and it set ups and coordinates the features we want to use over websockets (`Chat` and `Presence`)
+- `chat.ts` and `presence.ts` are examples of how one might group together concerns into separate files/stay organized and still be able to share a single socket per client. they make use of Redis' `pub/sub` feature so we can scale across multiple instances of this server.
+(NOTE: Redis' Pub/Sub exhibits **at-most-once** message delivery semantics, meaning if a message is published and there are no subscribers connected, it will never be delivered.
+If your app requires stronger delivery guarantees.
+Look into (Redis Streams)[https://redis.io/docs/data-types/streams/].
+Messages in streams are persisted, and support both at-most-once as well as at-least-once delivery semantics.
+TODO: maybe make Streams the default implementation or look into using Postgres' pub/sub.
+Getting rid of the Redis infrastructure might be worth it 🤷‍♂️)
+- `redis-client.ts` - since you can't use the same Redis client for both publish and subscribe, this file just exports 3 different clients that can be reused throughout the app

+`src/lib/websockets` - this directory contains all of the client side examples for implementing chat and "presence".

+- `ws-store.ts` - this is a custom Svelte store that handles setting up the websocket and sending messages to the server
+- `chat-store.ts` - this is a custom Svelte store (with an embedded `derived` store using `ws-store`) to add a listener to `ws-store` to handle receiving chat related messages. it also exports a `send` method for sending messages to the chat channel
+- `presence-store.ts` - this is a `derived` store that adds a listener to `ws-store` for `type: 'presence'` messages.
+- `reload-store.ts` - this was useful for debugging/developing these examples - it's also a `derived` store and used for flushing the Redis cache (i.e. deleting all chat messages) and force-reloading all connected clients.

 # Background workers via Faktory